nikolai94/Mongodb_exercise/README.md

 # Mongodb_exercise

+### Install this project
+* npm install

 ### Import csv file
 * mongoimport -d mongo_exercise -c tweets --type csv --file mongodata.1600000.csv --headerline

 ### Exercise

 #### How many Twitter users are in our database?
 There is 659178 twitter users in our database.
-See [code](https://github.com/nikolai94/Mongodb_exercise/blob/master/server/dbQueries.js#L8)
+See [code](https://github.com/nikolai94/Mongodb_exercise/blob/master/server/dbQueries.js#L8) <br />
+Call function from terminal: $node server/dbQueries.js countTwitterUsers

 #### Which Twitter users link the most to other Twitter users?